tim50687/rock_paper_scissors/README.md

 * After reveal state

-  1. Both players can get the result.
+  1. Both players can get the game result.

-  2. Only winner can withdraw the prize.
+  2. Only winner can withdraw the prize pool money.

   * If the game result is tie, both players can withdraw their money back.